Ahwatukee, Phoenix

-Ahwatukee Foothills (also Ahwatukee) is an urban village of Phoenix, Arizona.
-Ahwatukee forms the southernmost portion of Phoenix, and is considered part of the East Valley region of the Phoenix metropolitan area.
+Ahwatukee Foothills (also Ahwatukee) is an urban village of Phoenix.
+Ahwatukee is the southernmost part of Phoenix and is considered part of the East Valley region of the Phoenix metropolitan area.

-In 2022, Niche rated Ahwatukee "#1 in Best Neighborhoods to Live in Phoenix."
+In 2022, Niche rated Ahwatukee "#1 in Best Neighborhoods to Live in Phoenix".

 History

-Prior to the area's development into the community it is known today, the name "Ahwatukee" referred, at times, to a since-demolished house that sat in an area near Sequoia Trails and Appaloosa Drive, west of the Warner-Elliot Loop.
+Prior to the area's development, the name "Ahwatukee" referred to a now-demolished house which was in an area near Sequoia Trails and Appaloosa Drive, west of the Warner-Elliot Loop.
+The name is said to derive from a Crow word meaning "house of dreams", however Ahwatukee is not a Crow word.

 Beginnings

-At least two major thoroughfares in today's Ahwatukee are named after people who claimed lands in the area, in the decades following the signing of the Homestead Act in 1862.
+At least two major thoroughfares in today's Ahwatukee are named after people who claimed lands in the area, in the decades after the signing of the Homestead Act in 1862.
 Warner Road was named after Samuel Warner of Kansas, while Elliot Road was named after Reginald Elliott of California.
-Both claimed lands in an area now known as Tempe.
+Both claimed lands in the area now known as Tempe, Arizona next to Phoenix.
 A third man, Arthur Hunter, claimed land within an area now known as Ahwatukee.
 The street known today as 48th Street was, for a time, named Hunter Drive, after Arthur Hunter.
-Hunter is rumored to have, in the 1940s, disassembled and buried in the Ahwatukee desert a Studebaker auto purportedly owned by Al Capone.
+In the 1940s the rumor goes, Hunter disassembled and buried in the Ahwatukee desert a Studebaker car purportedly owned by Al Capone.

 Ahwatukee ranch

-One of the first houses in the area was built by Dr. William Van Bergen Ames, who co-founded Northwestern University's now-closed Dental School.
+One of the first houses in the area was built by Dr. William Van Bergen Ames, who co-founded Northwestern University's now-closed dental school in Evanston, Illinois. north of Chicago.
 The house was built on a piece of land measuring over 2000 acres, which was purchased for $4 an acre.

 At the time, the Chandler Arizonan newspaper called the house, built in the foothills of the South Mountain, "unmatched in scope and size".
 The house was noted to be a 12,000 sqft winter residence, designed by prominent Phoenix architect Lester Mahoney, with construction starting in 1921.
 The house was given the name "The Mystic House" by the Chandler Arizonan, due to its cost, size, and isolated location.
 The Ames, however, called it Casa de Sueños.
 They moved into the house on Thanksgiving of 1921, but Dr. Ames died suddenly in February 1922.
 Ames' wife continued to spend her winters at the house until her death in 1933.

-Following Ames' wife's death, the Ames' property in Ahwatukee was willed to St. Luke's Hospital.
+After Ames' wife's death, the Ames' property in Ahwatukee was willed to St. Luke's Hospital.
 The property was bought by Helen Brinton in 1935, who gave the house (and eventually the area) the name it is known by today (as explained below).
-Brinton died in 1960, and the house was demolished in 1979.
+Brinton died in 1960 and the house was demolished in 1979.